 All undergraduate students live in housing approved by the Deans of Students and the Directors of Residential Life, and with few exceptions, reside in college residence halls and eat in college dining facilities during all of their undergraduate years.
 This residential policy is formed in the interest of cultivating community, promoting supportive relationships, building diversity, and integrating academic life with extracurricular experiences.
 A student usually shares a room with another.
 Single rooms are usually assigned to seniors by lottery.
 Students residing in college housing are required to sign a housing contract and a room condition form at the beginning of each academic year.

-Residence hall rooms are assigned by the staff in Residential Life for a full academic year.
+Resident hall rooms are assigned by the Deans of Students and the Director of Residential Life for a full academic year.
 Each spring, after some rooms are set aside for students entering in the fall, students are given the opportunity to select rooms through a room lottery system.
 (Details for room lottery are available in the spring.)
-Priority in the lottery is granted to rising senior gownsmen, other rising seniors, rising junior gownsmen, other rising juniors, and rising sophomores, in that order.
+Priority in the lottery is granted to rising senior gownsmen, rising seniors, rising junior gownsmen, rising juniors, rising sophomore gownsmen, and rising sophomores, in that order.
 (Class status is determined by anticipated graduation date as determined by the Registrar’s office and not by earned credits.)
 Students who do not acquire a room through the lottery are assigned a room over the summer.
 Students may not reserve their room from one academic year to the next.
 Upperclassmen who have not paid the reservation fee or pre-registered for the following year by the designated date forfeit all priority in the selection of a room.

 First-year students are assigned roommates and housed according to their first year information form.
 Roommates cannot be requested.

 Students may not move from one room to another or switch roommates without prior approval from the Directors of Residential Life, nor may students live in housing outside the college dormitories without prior approval of the Assistant Dean of Students.